maxytakano/teamyolohw4/README.md

 LINKS:

+You can view the application locally via the index.html page at the top directory of the zip.

 We have hosted our application online.
 The link to it is: http://cse134b-fa15.co.nf/

 We used GitHub as our repo.
-The link to it is (disregard the "HW4", we developed on top of HW4 and did not bother to make a new repo): https://github.com/maxytakano/teamyolohw4
+The link to it is (disregard the "hw4", we developed on top of HW4 and did not bother to make a new repo): https://github.com/maxytakano/teamyolohw4

 ------------------------------------------------------------------